pyRiemann/pyRiemann-qiskit/doc/introduction.rst

-Qiskit implements a quantum version of support vector -like classifiers, known as quantum-enhanced support vector classifier (QSVC) and varitional quantum classifier (VQC) [4]_.
+Qiskit implements a quantum version of support vector -like classifiers, known as quantum-enhanced support vector classifier (QSVC) and variational quantum classifier (VQC) [4]_.
 These classifiers likely offer an advantage over classical SVM in situations where the classification task is complex.
 Task complexity is raised by the encoding of the data into a quantum state, the number of available data and the quality of the data.
 An initial study is available in [5]_, and it can be downloaded from `here
 <https://github.com/pyRiemann/pyRiemann-qiskit/blob/main/doc/Presentations/QuantumERPClassification.pdf>`_.
-Although there is no study on this topic at the time of writting, this could be an interesting research direction to investigate BCI illiteracy.
+Although there is no study on this topic at the time of writing, this could be an interesting research direction to investigate BCI illiteracy.

 pyRiemann-qiskit implements a wrapper around QSVC and VQC, to use quantum